isa-nurbek/leet-code-challenges/README.md

-# LeetCode & AlgoExpert Solutions Repository....
+# LeetCode & AlgoExpert Solutions Repository

 Welcome to my LeetCode and AlgoExpert solutions repository! 🎯 This repository is dedicated to solving algorithmic and coding problems to improve problem-solving skills, prepare for coding interviews, and deepen my understanding of data structures and algorithms.

-## 📌 Purpose.....
+## 📌 Purpose

 The purpose of this repository is to:

-- Track my progress in solving problems from **LeetCode** and **AlgoExpert**...
+- Track my progress in solving problems from **LeetCode** and **AlgoExpert**
-- Share solutions with clear explanations and well-commented code...
+- Share solutions with clear explanations and well-commented code
-- Serve as a resource for others preparing for technical interviews...
+- Serve as a resource for others preparing for technical interviews

 ## 🗂️ Structure